 With the boom of gluten-free products and better-labeled packages, finding foods that are free of gluten is easier than ever.
 However, there are still many products that you may not be entirely sure about or find alternatives for.

-As it is easy to choose naturally glutenfree foods, such as fish, meat, fruit, and vegetables, then products made of grains and cereals are often the ones that may cause some confusion.
+As it is easy to choose naturally gluten–free foods, such as fish, meat, fruit, and vegetables, then products made of grains and cereals are often the ones that may cause some confusion.

 Is Rice Bran Oil Gluten-Free?

-In its natural form, all varieties of rice are gluten-free; therefore, rice bran oil which is is extracted from the husk, and the germ of the rice is also gluten-free.
-After the extraction, the raw oil is often refined to remove any particles, resins, and improve its quality.
+In its natural form, all varieties of rice are gluten-free; therefore, rice bran oil which is extracted from the husk, and the germ of the rice is also gluten-free.
+After the extraction, the raw oil is often refined to remove any particles, and resins, and improve its quality.

 Rice bran oil is made directly from rice, making it safe to use in cooking for those with gluten intolerance or celiac disease.
-With the pleasant mild taste and an excellent source of poly- and mono-unsaturated fats, there’s no wonder this oil is becoming more and more popular in gluten-free cooking.
+With the pleasant mild taste and an excellent source of poly- and mono-unsaturated fats, it’s no wonder this oil is becoming more and more popular in gluten-free cooking.

 Rice bran is the main byproduct of rice production.
 Rice is one of the most grown crops in the world, so luckily, there is a lot of rice bran available.
 This helps keep rice bran oil affordable.